engageintellect/cook/README.md

 ## Getting Started

-First, run the development server:
+First, let's clone the repository and install the dependencies:

 ```bash
 git clone https://github.com/engageintellect/cook.git
 cd cook
 ```

+Then, we can install the dependencies and start the development server:

 ```bash
 pnpm i && pnpm run dev